MartinPetkov/GCTF2021BeginnersQuestWriteups/11-pwn-notebook/README.md

 Since we're not given source code, there's really only two ways to approach this kind of challenge:

 1. Interact with the binary or the hosted service, try different inputs and observe the effects (dynamic analysis).
-1. Decompile it and try to make sense of the assembly code (static analysis).
+1. [Disassemble](https://en.wikipedia.org/wiki/Disassembler) or [decompile](https://en.wikipedia.org/wiki/Decompiler) the binary and try to make sense of the assembly code (static analysis).

 We're going to do both, since they can each give us tons of information.